ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - See [[Card & TTRPG Outline & Plans]] and [[Card Game Onboarding]] for more general information.

 >This is a 1v1 card game, within the gameplay genre of trading card games (not necessarily the distribution model).
 The rules will support draft and constructed.
 We intend on making a reusable draft format for 2 players and one for more players.
-You win the game by reducing your opponent's life total to 0.
+The game rules are being made to work both in paper and as a video game.
+You begin the game at 20 life and win the game by reducing your opponent's life total to 0.

 The game takes place in Atnia, the setting of Ciaban's Tabletop RPG.
 A short briefing on the world can be found here: [[Atnia Introduction]].